67 Autogiros & Gyroplanes

 Lagging Hinges

 Cierva’s C.4 Autogiro featured a four-bladed rotor mounted above a fuselage taken from an Avro 504.
-Its high aspect ratio blades, resembling modern helicopter blades, used a Göttingen 429 airfoil.
+Its high-aspect-ratio blades, resembling those of modern helicopters, used a Göttingen 429 airfoil.
 A Le Rhône engine-powered propeller provided thrust.
 Cierva retained conventional fixed-wing control surfaces (ailerons, elevator, rudder) to counteract the rotor’s natural tilt and forces on the machine.
 While not ideal, this solution sufficed until later designs introduced a tilting rotor shaft concept for direct rotor control.
 Later, autogiros incorporated rotor control by tilting the rotor disk on a gimbal or using cyclic pitch mechanisms.
+The C.4 successfully flew in a controlled, straight-line flight on January 9, 1923, covering about 200 meters (656 feet).
+The flapping hinge allowed each blade to respond to aerodynamic loads independently, reaching an equilibrium in which angle-of-attack variations balanced dynamic pressure changes because of asymmetric flow.
+This also caused the rotor disk to tilt backward, giving it a natural angle of attack, and slightly to the right (for counterclockwise rotation) from blade coning under lift forces.

 Giving Better Control